We have been staying in Antigua for over a week already. There is so much to do. We could stay for a month!

 It is nearing dark and we have not yet hit the hardened volcanic scoria.

-We slip and slide and a few fall.
+We slip and slide and have to deal with a few falls.
 It is really hard to walk on.

 Soon we get to a hot rock section.